python/devguide/faq.rst

  hg status

 will list any pending changes in the working copy.
-These changes will get commited to the local repository if you issue an ``hg commit`` without specifying any path.
+These changes will get committed to the local repository if you issue an ``hg commit`` without specifying any path.

 Some